SKA-INAF/radio-tiramisu/README.md

 # Tiramisu
 Semantic segmentation with Tiramisu

+## Inference
-## To perform inference, run inference.py, by specifying the options in the config.json file
+To perform inference, run inference.py, by specifying the options in the config.json file